JeneralMotors/slyscan/README.md

 # Slyscan

-Slyscan is a Python tool for parallelized port scanning using asyncio and multiprocessing, providing information about open ports and banners on specified hosts.
+Slyscan is a Python tool for parallelized port scanning using asyncio and multiprocessing, providing information about open ports on multiple hosts

 ## Features

-- Multi-threaded port scanning for multiple hosts simultaneously
+- Multi-threaded port scanning for multiple hosts
-- Retrieves banners for open ports (if available)

 ## Requirements